magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/3_core/04_markers.md

 ### Usage

-The `MarkerCollection` class is used to display markers on the map.
+The `MarkerCollection` class is used to display markers on the map by adding them to the map's `MapViewMarkerCollections`.
+Each collection can hold multiple markers of the same type, allowing for organized management and rendering of markers on the map.